 - Divide the dough into 4 equal parts.
 I used 2 parts of the dough and rest i refrigerated.
 Take one portion of the dough and roll it into a 6-8 inches diameter round.
 I roughly rolled it first and then used my hands and stretched it across all the sides.

 - Transfer the rolled dough on to the prepared cake tin, prick the dough all over using a fork.
 Bake the pizza base for 8 minutes.
-Once done, pull the baked base out, spread 1 or 2 tbsp of pasta sauce, spread 3-4 tbsp of the filling on the top, if desired, sprinkle some more seasoning on top.
+Once done, pull the baked base out, spread 1 or 2 tablespoon of pasta sauce, spread 3-4 tablespoon of the filling on the top, if desired, sprinkle some more seasoning on top.

 - Bake the pizza for about 10 minutes or until the veggies on top get a smoky flavor.